DumbCaveSpider/HorribleIdeas/about.md

 ---

 ## About
 This silly lil' mod adds a mod menu filled to the brim with joke mods!
-Spice up your gameplay by adding some truly terrible features to your game.
+Spice up your gameplay by adding some truly terrible features to absolutely wreck your entire game.
 There's plenty to pick from, and you absolutely will NOT be disappointed at all!

 ---

-### Jokes
+### Options
-When pressing `Tab`, a menu will pop up with a list of joke mods you can enable on your game to do some interesting things to your gaming experience.
+When pressing `Tab`, a menu will pop up with a list of joke mod options you can toggle anytime on your game to do some interesting things to your gaming experience.
 From random mirror portals to game-breaking glitches!
 You can view more information within the contents of the menu itself.

 #### Player Life
 Give the player a limited health-like statistic that must always stay above 0 to prevent the player from dying.

 #### Jumpscares
-Typically give a chance to switch to a different level, mid-level.
+Typically give a chance to teleport you to a whole different level, mid-level.
 Boo.
+Haha.

 #### Randoms
 Minor but possibly devastating inconveniences that just pop in from time to time.